aolayeye/Crowdfunding_Analysis/README.md

 ### The Findings
 1. If we filter for only the United States campaigns, we will find that there were 525 successful theater Kickstarters.
 2. We have found that while there are only a total of 604 Kickstarter campaigns for plays in Great Britain, the "theater" category is the most successful.
+3. The month that launched the most successful Kickstarter campaigns was May.
+However, January, June, July and October all had roughly the same number of failed campaigns launched.
+This can be determined by examining the points along the trend lines of the chart.

 ![Outcomes Based on Launch Date](https://user-images.githubusercontent.com/67847583/115134453-d2e4ea00-9fd5-11eb-8f87-a5eb3706b4be.png)

 ![Parent Category Outcomes](https://user-images.githubusercontent.com/67847583/115134457-dbd5bb80-9fd5-11eb-860b-3fccad301a92.png)

 ![Box Plots - Goal and Pledged](https://user-images.githubusercontent.com/67847583/115134583-06744400-9fd7-11eb-85fd-89a6bbadcae8.png)